MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationBrandingLocalization.md

 ### -BackgroundImageInputFile
 Input File for BackgroundImage (Image that appears as the background of the sign-in page.
 The allowed types are PNG or JPEG not smaller than 300 KB and not larger than 1920 × 1080 pixels.
-A smaller image will reduce bandwidth requirements and make the page load faster.)
+A smaller image reduces bandwidth requirements and make the page load faster.)

 ```yaml
 Type: String